AUDIY/FIREEEE/README.md

 If you would like to improve any part of this repository, including the specification, please fork the repository and submit a pull request.

-Questions and bug reports are also valuable contributions.
+Questions and bug reports are also welcome.
 You can start by posting in the Q&A section under Discussions.
 ## License under CERN-OHL-P v2
 Copyright AUDIY 2026.